 The report highlights a shortage of Specialist Rehabilitation beds across the country and estimates that approximately 330 additional beds are needed to meet the shortfall in capacity and relieve pressure on the acute services across the country

-However, the findings also demonstrate the cost-efficiency of rehabilitation following major trauma with mean net life-time savings in the cost of ongoing care amounting to over £500,000 per patient, so that any investment in additional beds would be rapidly offset by long term savings to the NHS.
+However, the findings also demonstrate the cost-efficiency of rehabilitation following major trauma with mean net lifetime savings in the cost of ongoing care amounting to over £500,000 per patient, so long-term savings would rapidly offset any investment in additional beds to the NHS.

 UKROC report to NIHR.

-A formal report was submitted to the National Institute of Health Research in 2015. (here) It is no doubt a mine of information.
+UKROC submitted a formal report to the National Institute of Health Research in 2015. (here) It is no doubt a mine of information.
 Unfortunately, at 307 pages, it is rather daunting.
-I salute Lynne Turner Stokes in being able to put forward such a report, and I am glad that the important material has been published in smaller chunks.
+I salute Lynne Turner Stokes for writing such a report, and I am glad that the critical material has been published in smaller chunks.

 This page shows what a unified multi-professional rehabilitation enterprise can achieve.
-The hard work of a large number of people from many different professions, organisations and location (all in England unfortunately) has delivered a range of important papers that are clinically and politically useful.
-Of course, Lynne Turner Stokes has been key, as she has maintained the vision, and given her energies to ensure data are not only collected, but analysed and promulgated.
+The hard work of many people from many different professions, organisations and locations (all in England, unfortunately) has delivered a range of important papers that are clinically and politically useful.
+Of course, Lynne Turner Stokes has been critical to the success of this enterprise, as she has maintained the vision and given her energies to ensuring data are collected, analysed, and promulgated.
 We should all thank Lynne, and we should also be proud of our collective achievements.
-I thank her personally for reviewing this page, clarifying mistakes I made, and generally improving it.
+I thank her for reviewing this page, clarifying my mistakes, and generally improving it.
 Whether planned or not, her work over 20 years has been a coherent attempt to set rehabilitation in the UK upon a sound evidential basis.